ruicosta042/rssconv-action/README.md

 #### reddit

 Feeds from reddit will list all posts on a subreddit.
 I'm only interested on link shares, not on text posts.
 On link shares, I want to be given the URL directly, not the reddit post that points to the link.
-Covered subreddits: /r/javascript, /r/typescript, /r/node, /r/reactjs and /r/css.

 #### Cooperpress

 Each issue on a newsletter is a single item on the feed.
 I want each link on an issue to be an item on the feed.
-Newsletters covered: JavaScript Weekly, Node Weekly, Frontend Focus, Serverless Status and React Status.

 #### Harper's Magazine

 For some reason Reeder doesn't parse this feed.
 This just parses the original feed and converts to RSS 2.0.

+# License

+MIT